-The PA Research Foundation is a statutory body incorporated under the Hospitals Foundations Act 2018 (QLD).
+The PA Research Foundation (the Foundation) was established in 1984 under the Hospitals Foundations Act 2018.
 As a statutory body the Foundation is subject to the provisions of the Financial Accountability Act 2009.
 The Foundation is audited annually by external auditors representing the Queensland Audit Office and the Auditor-General.
 The Foundation is endorsed by the Australian Taxation Office as an Income Tax Exempt Charity (ITEC) and is a Deductible Gift Recipient (DGR) under the Income Tax Assessment Act 1997 (Cth).
 It is endorsed for GST concessions under A New Tax System (Goods and Services Tax) Act 1999 (Cth) and it is exempted under the Fringe Benefits Tax Assessment Act 1986 (Cth).